Amy Schumer Posts & Immediately Deletes Incredibly Racist Tweet

-Over Labor Day weekend, Lena Dunham was slammed for her presumptive and prejudiced remarks about Odell Beckham Jr. during a chat between herself and friend Amy Schumer.
-Dunham has since apologized for saying that Beckham was uninterested in talking to her because he was turned off by her body type and outfit.
+Over Labour Day weekend, Lena Dunham was slammed for her presumptive and prejudiced remarks about Odell Beckham Jr. during a chat between herself and friend Amy Schumer.
+Dunham has since apologised for saying that Beckham was uninterested in talking to her because he was turned off by her body type and outfit.
 But now, it's Schumer who is in hot water.

 The comedian is receiving criticism for posting — and quickly deleting — a racist tweet on Sept.
 2. Paulo L. dos Santos, an economics professor at the New School, tweeted the following in the wake of Dunham's interview controversy: "Lena Dunham, Amy Schumer, et. al. refuse 2C that misogyny among men of color, while hideously prevalent, is no more so than among white men."
 Schumer replied, "how would you know?
 Statistically who is hollerin at you in the street more pa?"